 Bristol academics elected as Fellows to The British Academy

-Three University of Bristol academics have been elected to The British Academy as Fellows in recognition of their outstanding contributions to social sciences, humanities and the arts.
+Two University of Bristol academics have been elected to The British Academy as Fellows in recognition of their outstanding contributions to social sciences and humanities.

 Founded in 1902, the British Academy is the UK’s national academy for the humanities and social sciences.